jreyesr/n8n-nodes-carbonejs/README.md

 ### Convert to PDF

 > **NOTE:** This operation requires LibreOffice to be installed.
 If using the native NPM install, you should install LibreOffice system-wide.
-If using the Docker images, you'd need to create a custom Docker image, based on `n8nio/n8n`, which also installs LibreOffice.
+If using the Docker images, this operation doesn't seem to work :(

 This node must receive items with a binary property containing a DOCX document.
 The selected document will be rendered into a PDF file using the LibreOffice renderer, since [according to one of the Carbone authors](https://github.com/carboneio/carbone/issues/41#issuecomment-528573164), "I tried to avoid LibreOffice because I wanted a tool really light and highly performant.
 But after many researches, I have never found a solution to convert a document more reliable than LibreOffice and which can run everywhere."